 Service agreement revenue includes service charges we collect from subscribers/policyholders for providing extended payment terms on policies written and assumed by the Exchange, and late payment and policy reinstatement fees.
 The service charges are fixed dollar amounts per billed installment.
-Despite the growth in policies in force, the decrease in service agreement revenue reflects the continued shift to payment plans that do not incur service charges or offer a premium discount for certain payment methods.
+The decrease in service agreement revenue reflects the continued shift to payment plans that do not incur service charges or offer a premium discount for certain payment methods.
 The shift to these plans is driven by the consumers' desire to avoid paying service charges and to take advantage of the discount.